 What are Lobsters?

 Lobsters belong to the Palinuridae family.
-They are mainly found in Europe and are comparatively larger in size than Crayfish.
+They are mainly found in Europe and are comparatively larger than Crayfish.
 They live in saltwater which includes oceans and seas.

 They are colorful and have a set of two large pincers or claws.
 They mainly eat small fishes, snails, and prawns.
 The true lobsters (Homaridae) have claws (chelae) on the first three pairs of legs, with very large claws on the first pair.

-In the words of people who eat seafood, they are often called sea crayfish.
-However, it must be noted that lobsters are a lot different than Crayfish.
+In the words of people who eat seafood, they are called sea crayfish.
+However, it must be noted that lobsters differ greatly from Crayfish.
 Both physically and genetically.

-Genetically they belong to completely different families while physically they have a lot of differences in their appearance as well as style of living.
+Genetically they belong to completely different families, while physically, they have many differences in appearance and style of living.

 What is Crayfish?